Three-Beans-App/client/README.md

 # Control Flow

-We using feature branchs to develop our code, and merge the main branch.
+We used feature branchs to develop our code, and merge code back into the main branch using pull requests.

 ![git-screenshort](/doc/git-screenshort.png)